wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 **Is In Place**      :  Not-In-Place

-**When to use**     :  1.
-When we don't have random access(linked list) , like as we have an array.
+**When to use**     :
+1. When we don't have random access (linked list) , like as we have an array.
 2. When array is not to large

 ---
 Merging of n elements takes n time and since each time the array is cut into half it takes   $\log_{2} n$   time to reach the top so **total time complexity is**    $O(n\log_{2} n)$  .

 ![image](https://cdn.kastatic.org/ka-perseus-images/5fcbebf66560d8fc490de2a0d8a0e5b1d65c5c54.png)